matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     acceptance.

-- Members of the core team and community will review and discuss the PR in the comments and in relevant rooms on matrix.
-Discussion outside of Github should be summarised in a comment on the PR.
+- Members of the core team and community will review and discuss the PR in the comments and in relevant rooms on Matrix.
+Discussion outside of GitHub should be summarised in a comment on the PR.
 - At some point a member of the core team will propose a motion for a final comment period (FCP) with a *disposition* of merge, close or postpone.
 This